VRwaltzLab/haptic-drone/Design_Sketch/Sketch-Code.md

 Force and torque along this axis are converted directly.
 Along the j and k axises, we need to add correction forces and torques in order to only experience torques and forces desired.
-Take for example if we just pushed a negative j force to experience a negative j force (resist a positive j force) The net force on said object would result in the drone spinning.
+Take for example if we just pushed a negative j force to experience a negative j force (resist a positive j force) The net torque on said object would result in the drone spinning.
 ```
 void convert(float &T_i, float &T_j, float &T_k ,
              float &F_i, float &F_j, float &F_k,